 In chapter 1, Wall reconstructs the history of universal suffrage as a basic element of democratic forms of government since the introduction of the polis in ancient Athens.
-He shows how the right to vote was extended from a right of privileged minorities to all inhabitants of an initially urban, then state territory who were considered "adults".
+He shows how the right to vote was extended from a right of privileged minorities to all inhabitants of an initially urban, then national territory who were considered 'adults'.
 More and more barriers were removed, except for the barrier of the supposedly too young age.
-He sees the main reason for denying children the right to vote to this day in the fact that they were understood as the "property of others" and limited to the "private sphere".
-This limitation, which is closely linked to the emergence of the bourgeois pattern of a childhood cut off from society, goes hand in hand with the idea that public or political affairs "are not for children".
+He sees the main reason for denying children the right to vote to this day in the fact that they were understood as 'others' property' and limited to the 'private sphere'.
+This limitation, which is closely linked to the emergence of the bourgeois pattern of a childhood cut off from society, goes hand in hand with the idea that public or political affairs 'are not for children'.

-In the following three chapters, Wall addresses the most common objections to children's right to choose.
-In Chapter 2, he refutes the claim that children do not have the necessary capacities to make rational choices.
-He does admit, with reference to neuroscience, that the brains of young children are still developing and not ready for

-"complex political decisions" (p.
-42), but also refers to research that children have "cognitive abilities for morality and empathy" (p.
+In the following three chapters, Wall addresses the most common objections to children's right to vote.
+In chapter 2, he refutes the claim that children do not have the necessary capacities to make rational choices.
+He does admit, with reference to neuroscience, that the brains of young children are still developing and not ready for 'complex political choices' (p.
+42), but also refers to research that children have 'cognitive capacities for morality and empathy' (p.
 59) at an early age.
-In addition, children have many other abilities such as "a great capacity for learning, mathematical skill, complex use of language, self-expression through music and art, compassion for suffering, even great wisdom" (p.
+In addition, children have many other abilities such as 'a great ability to learn, mathematical dexterity, the complex use of language, self-expression through music and art, compassion for suffering, even great wisdom' (p.
 41), all of which are significant for active participation in society.
 When it comes to the right to vote, however, only children are assumed to lack abilities, while these are taken for granted in adults.
 Participating in elections is also not the same as driving a car or getting married, and in no way entails risks, neither for children nor for adults.
 As a democratic right, the right to participate in elections requires no more and no less than wanting to do so.

-In Chapter 3, Wall dismantles the objection that children do not yet have the necessary knowledge to be able to judge complex issues that are up for decision.
+In chapter 3, Wall dismantles the objection that children do not yet have the necessary knowledge to be able to judge complex issues that are up for decision.
 This is not specified anywhere and is not assumed for adults.
-The only knowledge that should be meaningfully considered for participation in elections is to know oneself as a political being and in relation to the other political beings.

-and finally to understand that "political life is open to different interpretations" (p.
+The only knowledge that should be meaningfully considered for participation in elections is to perceive oneself as a political being and in relation to other political beings and finally to understand that 'different people's lives are not only different but also differently interpreted' (p.
 77).
 In democracies, it is not about elitist or exclusive political knowledge, but about the knowledge that emerges from everyday experience.
-"A real democracy does not determine in advance the knowledge that counts, but generates it through a multifaceted dialogue" (p.
+'A true democracy does not define the knowledge that counts ahead of time but generates it through a multisided dialogue' (p.
 83).

-In Chapter 4, Wall addresses concerns that the power that accrues to children through participation in elections has incalculable dangerous consequences because children, unlike adults, are particularly easy to manipulate.
+In chapter 4, Wall addresses concerns that the power that accrues to children through participation in elections has incalculable dangerous consequences because children, unlike adults, are particularly easy to manipulate.
 He counters that children's participation in elections does not give them power over adults, but limits the power of adults over children, and that children's views and opinions are more likely to be taken into account in political decisions.
 Moreover, the danger of being manipulated is not a special characteristic of children, but a general problem that can be countered by political education in all age groups.
 Participation in elections would even reduce the risk of manipulation, as it would bring new experiences and make young people more self-confident and critical.